Republican Files Articles Of Impeachment Against Joe Biden

 Biden has consistently denied any wrongdoing, stressing that neither his son nor any member of his family cashed in on his political connections.
 During the 2020 election, the former Delaware senator had to defend himself against allegations of corruption, as then-President Donald Trump and his Republican allies tried to derail his campaign.

-Greene announced last week that she would introduce articles of impeachment as soon as Biden is inaugurated, so the move hardly came as a surprise.
+Greene's move hardly came as a surprise, as she announced last week that she would introduce articles of impeachment as soon as Biden is inaugurated.
 She made the announcement hours after the Democratic-controlled House of Representatives voted to impeach Trump for the second time.

 Democrats and some Republicans accused Trump of inciting the January 6 riots at the U.S. Capitol.
 Allegedly inspired by Trump's rhetoric, a group of his supporters clashed with security forces, stormed the U.S. Capitol and vandalized federal property in an attempt to overturn the results of the 2020 presidential election.

-Though Democrats have impeached Trump, they have yet to formally send the article over to the Senate.
+Though House Democrats have impeached Trump, they have yet to formally send the article over to the Senate.
 Top Senate Democrat Chuck Schumer and his Republican counterpart Mitch McConnell are still working out a power-sharing agreement in the upper chamber, so it remains unclear when the trial will begin.

 Earlier on Thursday, House Speaker Nancy Pelosi refused to provide any details on the matter.

-“I’m not going to be telling you when it is going, but we had to wait for the Senate to be in session.
-They’ve now informed us they’re ready to receive.
-The question is, other questions about how a trial will proceed, but we are ready,” she told reporters.
+"I'm not going to be telling you when it is going, but we had to wait for the Senate to be in session.
+They've now informed us they're ready to receive.
+The question is, other questions about how a trial will proceed, but we are ready," she told reporters.